kwccoin/Ethminer-for-macOS/README.md

 cmake ..
 ```

-4. Afterwards, run `cmake` again but from your current directory, the build directory
+4. Afterwards, run `cmake` again, but from your current directory, the build directory
 ```
 cmake --build .
 ```

 ## Launching `ethminer`
-Once installation succeded, go to the `ethminer` directory (from the build directory).
+Once installation succedes, go to the `ethminer` directory (from the build directory).
 Type in `./ethminer` and you're good to go.

 ## Support